 4. Lower the heat and simmer, covered, until the food is cooked through and falling off the bone (or fork) tender.
 You can also cover the pot once it boils and place it in a hot oven (about 400F.).
 Either way, it’s important to check the pan periodically to make sure your braising liquid hasn’t cooked away.

+Learning how to braise will also save you money.
+How?
 Braising is an excellent way to make the most of tougher, inexpensive meats.
-The longer cooking time in liquid helps tenderize the even the toughest cuts.
-Check out my Technique Tip Sheet on braising here.
+The longer cooking time in liquid helps tenderize the even the toughest cuts of meat.